bogdanghervan/revolut-statement/README.md

 php -r "copy('https://github.com/bogdanghervan/revolut-statement/raw/master/builds/revolut-statement', '/usr/local/bin/revolut-statement');" && chmod u+x revolut-statement
 ```

-This will download the latest build from GitHub and place in a folder that's it likely to be in your PATH.
+This will download the latest build from GitHub to a folder that's likely to be in your system path.

 You're ready to use Revolut Statement!

 ## Usage

-### Single File
+**Convert a single file**

 To convert a Revolut stock trade PDF statement to CSV:
 ```